jessesquires/jessesquires.github.io/README.md

 # About

-See [GitHub](https://github.com/jessesquires) for an overview of my open source work.
+See my [GitHub Profile](https://github.com/jessesquires) and [Hexed Bits](https://github.com/hexedbits) for an overview of my open source work.

 You can [learn more about me here](https://www.jessesquires.com).